 BetterHelp and Regain alike feature a roster of fully licensed and accredited psychologists, marriage and family therapists, professional counselors, and clinical social workers who have been vetted by each platform’s internal clearinghouse.
 Both platforms require their counselors to have a minimum of 3 years in their field, 2,000 hours of clinical experience, and a master’s or doctoral degree in their specialization.

-BetterHelp requires its counselors to undergo a background check, provide proof of identity, and have professional references available.
+BetterHelp counseling requires its counselors to undergo a background check, provide proof of identity, and have professional references available.
 Their hiring process is rigorous, with an average counselor acceptance rate of about 15%.